 (B) as ordered by the court.

-(2) For an expert to whom the disclosure requirement in subsection (b)(6) applies, the party's duty to supplement extends both to information included in the disclosure and to information given during the expert's deposition.
+(2) Expert witness.
+For an expert to whom the disclosure requirement in subsection (b)(6) applies, the party's duty to supplement extends both to information included in the disclosure and to information given during the expert's deposition.
 Any additions or changes to this information must be disclosed at least 30 days before trial, unless the court orders otherwise.

-(f) (1) Every disclosure under subsection (b)(6) and every discovery request, response or objection must be signed by at least one attorney of record in the attorney's own name, or by the party personally, if unrepresented, and must state the signor's address, e-mail address and telephone number.
+(f) Signing disclosures and discovery requests, responses and objections.
+(1) Signature required; effect of signature.
+Every disclosure under subsection (b)(6) and every discovery request, response or objection must be signed by at least one attorney of record in the attorney's own name, or by the party personally, if unrepresented, and must state the signor's address, e-mail address and telephone number.
 By signing, an attorney or party certifies that to the best of the person's knowledge, information and belief formed after a reasonable inquiry:

 (A) With respect to a disclosure, it is complete and correct as of the time it is made;